 Landing a killer film distribution deal is all about reducing risk and increasing the potential reward for a prospective distributor.
 The problem is, most filmmakers never think about this stuff until it’s too late.

 As a filmmaker, you are creating and selling a product.
 Yes, your film is your product.
 And like any entrepreneur you must plan for the marketing, sales and distribution of your product.

 3 Factors That Could Affect Your Film Distribution Deal

-Even if you do not plan to distribute your movie yourself, it behooves you to create your own marketing, sales and distribution strategy.
+Even if your plan is to land the biggest distributor you can find who has their own marketing engine, it doesn’t matter.
+It behooves you to create your own marketing, sales and distribution strategy.
 The reason for this is simple.
 Most filmmakers do not do this.
 As a result, nearly every filmmaker approaches a prospective distributor the same way:

 “Well… Here’s my movie.
 Can you give me an awesome film distribution deal?”

 This is the incorrect approach because it gives you absolutely no leverage and no room for negotiation.
-The better approach would be to go into each distribution meeting knowing that you don’t actually need a film distribution deal.
+The better approach would be to go into each distribution meeting knowing that you have more value to offer the distributor than just the quality of the film.
 You achieve this by creating your own marketing plan.

 1. Who Is Your Target Audience?